 UMass Amherst is committed to full access for every member of our university community.
 Online classes are built using universal design principles, and Disability Services is here to help you with suitable accommodations for test-taking, technological assistance, and more.

 UMass Amherst is committed to offering quality services and support programs for student veterans, active military, and their families.
-The UWW Degree Completion Program has one of the largest number of student veterans of any major at UMass Amherst.
+The UWW Interdisciplinary Studies program has one of the largest number of student veterans of any major at UMass Amherst.
 Learn more about what makes UMass Amherst military friendly.

-Most UWW Degree Completion students are parents.
+Most UWW Interdisciplinary Studies students are parents.
 Most of our faculty and staff are too, and we get how challenging it can be.
 Our flexible curriculum, online course delivery, and support services for families are designed to help you balance work, family, and school.